uzokingkong/Anti-VM/README.md

 This technique is not a silver bullet, and the following limitations exist:

+### 1. Windows 10 or Later Required

+This technique uses the **Windows Media Foundation Transform (MFT)** API and **only works properly on Windows 10 or later**.
+On Windows 7/8, MFT enumeration results may differ, potentially causing malfunctions.

-### 1. False Positives in Actual Server Environments
+### 2. False Positives in Actual Server Environments

 **Physical servers (DCs, file servers, etc.)** without GPUs may be mistaken for VMs.
 Therefore, it is not suitable for scenarios targeting server infrastructure.